Is Tea Soup?

 When Evaluating the constituents of broth and infusion, it becomes evident that they differ significantly.
 Broth typically consists of a liquid base, like stock or bouillon, combined with various constituents such as vegetables, meat, or legumes.
 In contradistinction, infusion is primarily made by steeping leaves or herbs in hot water.

-See also Is Yorkshire Tea Good?
+See also Is Gold Peak Tea Gluten Free?

 In broth, the constituents are often cooked together to create a flavorful and hearty dish.
 This can include a wide range of vegetables like carrots, onions, and celery, as well as proteins like chicken, beef, or tofu.
 In contrast, infusion constituents mainly comprise of tea leaves or herbs like chamomile, green tea, or black tea, which are infused in hot water.